Parashah: Spacing techniques

 Medieval Ashkenazic sources beginning with the Mahzor Vitry also refer to a third spacing technique called a parashah sedurah.
 This involved starting a new parashah at the same point in the line where the previous parashah ended on the line above.

 Halakhic significance

 Validity of scrolls

-According to the ruling of Maimonides (Laws of Tefillin, Mezuzah and Torah Scrolls 10:1), any error regarding a parashah completely invalidates a Torah scroll.
+According to the ruling of Maimonides, any error regarding a parashah completely invalidates a Torah scroll.
 This includes a parashah in the wrong place, of the wrong type, or a missing parashah.